airdata/airdata/README.md

 ### Hi there 👋
-⚡ a Senior DevOps engenieer with GitHub :octocat: on the FastTrack team ⚡ a blog about my GitHub and my DevOps experiences at [https://airdata.gitlab.io/blog/](https://airdata.gitlab.io/blog/) 📖 ⚡ a store of my previous life: [https://studio1.readthedocs.io](https://studio1.readthedocs.io)
+⚡ a Senior DevOps engenieer with GitHub :octocat: on the FastTrack team

+⚡ a blog 📖 about my daily experiences at [https://airdata.gitlab.io/blog/](https://airdata.gitlab.io/blog/)

+⚡ a store of my previous life: [https://studio1.readthedocs.io](https://studio1.readthedocs.io)

  🔭 Currently working on ...work